My Journey Through Fitness Wearables

 - Good sleep insights (when accurate)

-- Learned a lot about my recovery patterns
+- Learned a lot about my sleep patterns

 The Problems: